 Projects must follow the Federal-Aid Project Funding Guidelines as adopted by the Commission.
 The Commission will assume that all projects will be qualified for federal transportation funding unless specifically exempt per the Federal-Aid Project Funding Guidelines.
-Whenever Caltrans deviates from the Federal-Aid Project Funding Guidelines and designates a project to be programmed for state-only (non-Federal) funding, it will explain the reason for this designation.
-Unless consistent with the Federal-Aid Project Funding Guidelines, projects programmed without a state-only designation and later proposed for state-only funding allocations will be subject to Commission approval at allocation.
+Whenever Caltrans designates a project to be programmed for state-only (non-Federal) funding, it will explain the reason for this designation.
+Projects programmed without a state-only designation and later proposed for state-only funding allocations will be subject to Caltrans recommendation for exception to federal funding prior to the Commission's fund allocation.